willemave/willemsavenue/blog/_posts/2017-10-10-tedx-sf-notes-and-thoughts.md

 My mother-in-law and wife gave me a great gift, tickets to this years TEDx SF.
 What follows are some notes and thoughts on the conference.
 The opportunity to step outside of the day-to-day tech mind space and explore various topics with thought leaders was enthralling.
 The frontier of what is possible due to ever cheaper technology, scalable distributed learning, and the passion for making a better side in the future is truly inspiring.

 **Quentin Hardy**
-Fear and compassion drives social progress?
+Do fear and compassion drive social progress?
 Where is the fear today about what is next?

 ## Precision

 **Atul Butte**
-Quantified Self: Learning is precise, doesn’t matter if data roughly inaccurate.
-Feedback cycles between devices collecting and analysis / interpretation, does this have to be a human?
+Quantified Self: Learning is precise, doesn’t matter if data is roughly inaccurate.
+Feedback cycles between devices collecting and analysis/interpretation, does this have to be a human?
 Probably.
 De-identification.
-Data visualization of people moving between sickness states, then identify percentage of likely hold.
+Data visualization of people moving between sickness states, then identify the percentage of likely held in that state.
 _Idea_: ResistBot style ‘get my medical records’ and forward to another service?

 **Andrew Hessel**
 We can program cells today (Autodesk is doing this?)
 Synthetic yeast project.
 Human Genome 2?
-Mainly focused around synthetic biology, scientists weren’t sharing.
+Mainly focused on synthetic biology, scientists weren’t sharing.
 GP-write

 **Neil Grimmer**
 Can you personalize food?
 Habit company personalizing food?

 **Matthew Sweeney**
 Smart to start with medicine delivery, clear need, urgent and tool to break through regulation.
-Cardiac arrest, deliver defibrillators.
+Cardiac arrest, deliver defibrillators via drones.

 **Sebastian De Halleux**
 Ocean data is scarce, but what are we trying to measure, could it predict hurricanes?
 Neat approach to solar sensors.